oroinc/documentation/management_console/system/user_management/users/user_email_settings.rst

 Configure Email Settings per User
 =================================

+.. hint:: Read more on this topic in :ref:`Emails <admin-guide-email-configuration>`.

+.. note:: You can configure email settings :ref:`globally <admin-configuration-email-configuration-global>`, :ref:`per organization <admin-configuration-email-configuration-organization>`, :ref:` per website <admin-configuration-system-mailboxes-website>`, per user.

-To configure email settings :ref:`per user <configuration--guide--config-levels>`:
+To configure email settings per user:

 1. Navigate to **System > User Management > Users**  in the main menu.
 2. For the necessary user, hover over the |IcMore| **More Options** menu at the end of the row and click |IcConfig| to start editing the configuration.